jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 (5) If an application under this section is refused,— (a) the court may accept a further application in respect of the same order if satisfied that the application is supported by relevant evidence that was not available when the previous application was heard; but
   (b) otherwise, a further application in respect of the same order may not be considered until at least 3 months after the date of that refusal.
-(6) Subject to subsection (6A) and section 30(5), if the court makes an order under this section, the Agency must, despite anything in this Act to the contrary but otherwise subject to the provisions of this Act, issue to the person entitled to it a limited licence in accordance with the terms of the order.
+(6) Subject to subsection (6A) and section 30(5), if the court makes an order under this section, the Agency must, subject to the provisions of this Act, issue to the person entitled to it a limited licence in accordance with the order even though—
+  (a) the person's driver licence is suspended under section 90; or (b) the person is disqualified from holding or obtaining a driver licence.
 (6A) If, after the court makes an order under this section, the Agency becomes aware that the applicant is not entitled to apply for or be granted a limited licence in accordance with sections 103 and 104, the Agency may—
   (a) decline to issue the limited licence; and
   (b) refer the applicant to the right of appeal under section 106.
 (7) If the holder of a limited licence, or a person who is authorised to obtain a limited licence but has not become the holder of such a licence, is convicted of an offence for which an order of disqualification is imposed,—
-  (a) the limited licence must be revoked or may not be issued (as the case may be) and the original order of disqualification is revived and has effect for the balance of the term for which it was originally imposed; and
+  (a) the limited licence is revoked or may not be issued (as the case may be) and the original order of disqualification is revived and has effect for the balance of the term for which it was originally imposed; and
   (b) unless the court orders otherwise, the period of disqualification under the revived order of disqualification runs concurrently with the order of disqualification in respect of the second offence.
 (8) The holder of a limited licence that is revoked under subsection (7) must immediately, and whether demand is made on the holder or not, surrender his or her licence to the court by which he or she is convicted or to an enforcement officer or at an office of the Agency.
 (9) Despite section 104(3)(b), the court may not make an order under this section unless the applicant satisfies the court that no more than 20 of the demerit points were accumulated while driving in a passenger service.